2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ### Abstraction and Interfaces

-Abstraction is a fundamental point in OOP, and it is usually taken care of via so-called **Interfaces**.
+Abstraction is a fundamental point in O.O.P., and it is usually taken care of via so-called **Interfaces**.

 Interfaces are the front-end that an object offers to other objects so they can interact.